LukeShortCloud/rootpages/src/virtualization/kubernetes_administration.rst

 Container Network Interface (CNI) Plugins
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``kubelet`` service on each ``Node`` interacts with a CNI plugin to manage the network connections between Pods.
-The cloud operator must pick one plugin.
+The cloud operator must pick at least one plugin.
 For using more than one plugin, use the `Multus CNI project <https://github.com/intel/multus-cni>`__.
+Canal (both Calico and Flannel combined into a single plugin) is recommended for most use cases.

 .. csv-table::
    :header: Plugin, Arm Support, Ease of Configuration, Resource Usage, Network Layer, Encryption, NetworkPolicy Support, Use Case